imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

   - \usepackage{amsthm}
 ---

 Everybody *wants* to love Reinforcement Learning (RL)!
 It was the 3rd most popular topic at NeurIPS 2024, just after CV and NLP 🤯!
 RL has this elegant mathematical framework that mirrors how we humans learn through trial and error.
-I even **identify as an RL person**!
+I even *identify as an RL person*!
 But in the realm of robotics, RL often feels like trying to fit a square peg in a round hole.

 Lately, a new contender—**Behavior Cloning (BC)**—has swooped in and casually solved tasks that have stumped RL for decades.
-I recently dipped my toes into BC and want to share why I think it’s succeeding where RL can stumble.
+I recently dipped my toes into BC and want to share why I think it succeeds in tasks where RL fails.

 ![Generated with ChatGPT](/img/blog/2025-01-31-why-bc-not-rl/bc.png)